sajjadisr/koor/README.md

-# Koor - Best Place Finder Platform for Iran
+# Kooreh - Best Place Finder Platform for Iran

 A modern, professional platform for discovering and exploring the best places in Iran.
 Built with cutting-edge technologies and best practices.